 Animation Station: Disney’s Anim-Anthology Movies Part 5

 As years passed since Fantasia’s initial release in 1940, it became increasingly revered.
 Finally, in the late 90s, the Disney company was confident enough (or alternatively hubristic enough) to do an official follow up.
 Well, they were confident enough to make an official follow up but not necessarily to make one that was just as challenging as the original.
 On the spectrum of art to entertainment, which can be admittedly arbitrary, Fantasia is closer to the first one and Fantasia 2000 is closer to the second.
 Despite some attempts to have the new segments correspond to the original ones, it’s almost impossible to imagine someone liking the two movies equally.
 (By the way, my readers have probably forgotten a lot of the details about Fantasia by now, so they’d better go back and skim my post on it because I’ll be making comparisons.)
 A fan of the first Fantasia will probably say that it represents a time when the studio was more daring and ambitious and the more recent one shows how limited they’ve become.
 A fan of the second Fantasia will probably say it represents how much the studio had learned since the original, which was only their third full length feature.
-I won’t give away my opinion of which movie is the superior right away, but I will say in 2000’s defense that (a) it may be more audience friendly than the original but if you watch it in the context of 90s Disney animated movies, which had a very specific narrative formula, it’s still startling different, (b) while Fantasia is able to appeal to people in a way 2000 can’t, the reverse is also true, and (c) it’s at least a worthier follow up than either Make Mine Music and Melody Time.
+I won’t give away my opinion of which movie is the superior right away, but I will say in 2000’s defense that (a) it may be more audience friendly than the original but if you watch it in the context of 90s Disney animated movies, which had a very specific narrative formula, it’s still startling different, (b) while Fantasia is able to appeal to people in a way 2000 can’t, the reverse is also true, and (c) it’s at least a worthier follow up than either Make Mine Music or Melody Time.

 Fantasia 2000 (which was actually released in 1999.)